Marjorie Mikasen: Early and personal life

 Mikasen was born in Chicago, Illinois, but grew up in Minneapolis-St. Paul, Minnesota.
 She is of Serbian descent.
 She attended The University of Minnesota, is a Phi Beta Kappa, and in 1981 received her Bachelor of Arts in Studio Arts.

-Mikasen is married to Mark Griep, chemistry professor at the University of Nebraska in Lincoln.
+Mikasen is married to Mark Griep, chemistry professor at the University of Nebraska–Lincoln.

 Artist

 In 1986 she lived and worked as a full-time artist in Denver, Colorado.
 Mikasen moved in 1990 to Lincoln, Nebraska, where she is an "abstract, geometric, hard-edge acrylic painter."

 She received an Individual Artist Fellowship Award from the Nebraska Arts Council in 2007.
-In 2013, she was awarded the Madonna Rehabilitation Hospital's Artistic Achievement Award in the Visual Arts, and one of her works was included that year in the "Nebraska Arts Council Awardees" exhibition at the University of Nebraska-Lincoln's Sheldon Memorial Art Gallery.
+In 2013, she was awarded the Madonna Rehabilitation Hospital's Artistic Achievement Award in the Visual Arts, and one of her works was included that year in the "Nebraska Arts Council Awardees" exhibition at the University of Nebraska–Lincoln's Sheldon Museum of Art.

 Her works have been exhibited in the United States, Canada, Hungary and the United Kingdom in more than 100 group exhibitions.
 In Nebraska, her works have been shown in solo exhibitions.
 Mikasen's works are in private and public collections, including the University of Minnesota's Regis Center for Art and the Museum of Modern Art (MoMA) in New York.

 She was president of the Nebraska Women's Caucus for Art (NWCA) in 1997.
-University of Nebraska-Lincoln’s Sheldon Memorial Art Gallery, University of Nebraska Medical Center, and the University of Nebraska-Lincoln campus.
+University of Nebraska–Lincoln's Sheldon Museum of Art, University of Nebraska Medical Center, and the University of Nebraska–Lincoln campus.
 Her work is shown and represented by Omaha, Nebraska's Modern Arts Midtown.

 Mikasen is featured in the 2010 film Swimming in Nebraska by independent filmmaker Jon Jost.
 It has been shown at international and national film festivals.
 Mikasen has said her work draws on geometric shapes that she sees in the human body and other sources.
 She is "interested in what it means to have an intellect, instincts, and a spirit, and how these oppositions inherent in us come into balance."
 Mikasen is inspired by philosophy, psychology, myth, literature and scientific theory.